venunathan12/BrainCooked/README.md

 The following commands can be used within body of functions:

-* int __
+* int __ __ __ ...
-    * Declares an int variable in local scope named after the word which follows the command.
+    * Declares int variables in local scope named after the words which follows the command.
-    * This command can only declare one variable at a time.
-(This will be improved uope in later versions)
 * if __ ... else ... endif
     * Code written between the keywords 'if' and 'else' will be executed if the variable following the if keyword stores a positive value.
 Otherwise the code written in the body of 'else' will be executed.
+* while __ ... endwhile
+    * If the variable following the while keyword is non-zero, the body of the loop is executed.
+The condotion is checked again and the cycle repeats.
 * end
     * Causes the program to exit
 * return __